dkarneman/jupyter-dock/README.md

 6. The terminal output will include links with tokens like this: `http://127.0.0.1:8888/tree?token=691e017ddd1115fd16b5125f62e3947630ed50cc5d11b23e`.
 Simply click one to open the Juptyer notebook in a browser.

 7. You are now ready to create and run Jupyter notebooks using jupyter-dock!
-The `work` folder in the repository directory is mounted as a volume in the Jupyter notebook server, allowing you to access and save files across different environments.
+The `work` folder in the repository directory is mounted as a volume in the Jupyter notebook server, allowing you to access and save files to a local directory.

 8. To stop the Jupyter notebook server, press `Ctrl+C` in the terminal where you started the server.
 Optionally, you can run `docker-compose down` to stop and remove the containers.
-This is useful if you ran `docker-compose up` with the `-d` detached flag.
+This is useful if you initially ran `docker-compose up` with the `-d` detached flag.

 I've included a sample notebook examining some home electricity data in the `work` folder.
 Feel free to explore it and experiment with your own notebooks!